ZoDIAC: Zoneout Dropout Injection Attention Calculation

 \section{Methodology}

-To understand how ZoDIAC (Firgure \ref{fig1}(b)) resembles leveraging on information gathered from the past for thought or sentence generation in our brain, we need to have a detailed understanding of how self-attention (Figure \ref{fig1}(a)) works.
+To understand how ZoDIAC (Firgure \ref{fig1}(b)) leverages the refine and intensify strategy based on the intuitions we discussed earlier, we need to have a detailed understanding of how self-attention (Figure \ref{fig1}(a)) works.

-Attention (in self-attention) is defined as mapping queries and a set of key-value pairs to an output.
-A multi-head attention module that includes multiple (usually 8 or 12) self-attention heads is used inside the encoder and decoder parts of the Transformer model.
-The multi-head attention is used inside the encoder once and the decoder twice.
-In both encoder and decoder, the self-attention is used over the input sequences to capture the internal relationships among the element of the sequences (source sequence for the encoder and target sequence for the decoder).
-Specifically, in the decoder, when multi-head attention is used inside the decoder for the second time, it maps the relationships among the elements of source (as key and value) and target sequence (as query).
-The multi-head attention includes linear layers that transform the input sequences into query, key and value.
-The query ($Q$), key ($K$) and value ($V$) are sent to self-attention after transformation.
+Self-attention is defined as a function of mapping queries and a set of key-value pairs to an output.
+A multi-head attention module that includes multiple self-attention heads is used inside the encoder and decoder parts of the transformer model.
+At each stack level in the transformer model, the multi-head attention is used inside the encoder once and the decoder twice.
+In the encoder and decoder, the self-attention is used over the input and output sequences respectively to capture the internal relationships among the head element of the sequences.
+The encoder multi-head attention module operates on the source mask and the decoder multi-head attention module operates on the target mask, and the cross multi-head attention in the decoder operates on the source mask and the output of encoder multi-head attention and decoder target masked multi-head attention.

 There is a 2-step process for calculating final attention values in self-attention.
-The first step entails creating an attention map via application of the softmax function over the result of matrix multiplication (MatMul) operation between query and key, and scaling (and masking while training) over the results before application of the softmax function.
+The first step entails creating an attention map via the application of the softmax function over the result of matrix multiplication (MatMul) operation between queries and keys and scaling (and masking while training) over the results before the application of the softmax function.
 In the second step, the query-key attention map and the value are used inside a MatMul operation for final attention values generation.
 The attention values are later used inside a feed-forward log-softmax layer for word generation at the token level.
-In biological organizations, visual attention is applied to the visual input to create visual features with refined intensities that help the brain understand the context of the scene.
-Self-attention resembles how attention works in biological organizations via creating an attention map from the input and then applying the attention map to the input.